Jared Dines: Musicianship

 In 2015, Dines co-founded the band Rest, Repose with Ryan "Fluff" Bruce.
 He left the project in 2019 to focus on his group Daddy Rock.
 Dines was also a member of metalcore band Dissimulator.

 In 2018, Dines toured with heavy metal band Trivium.
 He partly replaced front man Matt Heafy, who had to leave the tour prematurely due to his wife being close to giving birth.
 Dines and Trivium further collaborated on a cover of "Better Now" by Post Malone.
 In October 2019, he performed on stage with Breaking Benjamin.

 In April 2020, Dines appeared on the cover of Guitar World magazine, the first YouTuber to do so.
 In 2020, Music Man released his signature Stingray guitar.
 On December 4, 2020, he released a collaborative EP with Trivium vocalist and guitarist Matt Heafy under the name Dines X Heafy.
 The video for "Dear Anxiety", which is the first track, was released on the same day to coincide with the release of Dines X Heafy.

-In March 2021, Dines joined with vocalist Howard Jones and producer Hiram Hernandez to release "The Blade" as part of a new project named Sion.
+In March 2021, Dines joined with metal vocalist Howard Jones and producer Hiram Hernandez to release "The Blade" as part of a new project named Sion.
 Their self-titled debut album was released on November 26, 2021.
 Their first album was released that November.
 As of 2024, they were working on their sophomore album.

 Dines was a touring member of metalcore band Oni.
 In 2024, he joined the band as a permanent member.